The Error Establishing a Database Connection warning on your WordPress website is a fatal error.

 This WordPress configuration file holds critical WordPress settings.

-To check the values in the wp-config.php file, log in to DirectAdmin control panel.
+To check the values in the wp-config.php file, log in to the DirectAdmin control panel.

 Click on the File Manager under System Info & Files section.